-Students and faculty are asked treat each other with respect and dignity in compliance with the College's Diversity and Respect Statement affirmed in the Catalog.
+Students and faculty are asked to treat each other with respect and dignity in compliance with the College's Diversity and Respect Statement affirmed in the Catalog.
 Hate speech and racial slurs used for the explicit purpose of abasing another person or group of people are strictly prohibited.
-If you or someone you care about has experienced any of these actions or is aware of violations of the CCCK Code of Character, please know that you have rights, reporting options, and other support services available to you.
+If you or someone you care about has experienced any of these actions or is aware of violations of the CCCK Lifestyle Covenant, please know that you have rights, reporting options, and other support services available to you.

-7.6 Freedom of Expression & Inquiry
+7.5.2 Freedom of Expression & Inquiry